Cymothoa exigua: Reproduction

 Not much is known about the lifecycle of C. exigua.
 It exhibits sexual reproduction.
 The species starts as a juvenile in a short, free-living stage in the water column.
 Juveniles likely first attach to the gills of a fish and become males.
 As they mature, they become females, with mating likely occurring on the gills.
 The fertilized eggs are held in a marsupium, similar to a kangaroo.
 If no female is present within two males, one male can turn into a female after it grows to 10 mm in length.
-The female then makes her way to the fish's mouth, where she uses her front claws to attach to the fish's tongue.
+The female then makes its way to the fish's mouth, where it uses its front claws to attach to the fish's tongue.

 Influence on humans

-C. exigua is not believed to be harmful to humans, except it may bite if separated from its host and handled.
+Cymothoa exigua is not believed to be harmful to humans, except it may bite if separated from its host and handled.

 In Puerto Rico, C. exigua was the leading subject of a lawsuit against a large supermarket chain; it is found in snappers from the Eastern Pacific, which are shipped worldwide for commercial consumption.
 The customer in the lawsuit claimed to have been poisoned by eating an isopod cooked inside a snapper.
 The case, however, was dropped on the grounds that isopods are not poisonous to humans and some are even consumed as part of a regular diet.